PSCF v1.3

 Accessing properties:

 After creating a Thermo object, users can retrieve the values of any property by name, using a dot notation for properties stored within the Thermo object.
-There are three different types of properties that are stored within a Thermo object.
+There are four different types of properties that are stored within a Thermo object.
 These are listed below, along with a summary of what is returned when they are accessed, and an example Python expression that would access this type of property in a typical Thermo object:

 Single variable: if a property is represented by a single value, such as Helmholtz free energy, it can be accessed using dot notation for a Python attribute.
 For example, if t is a Thermo object, then the expressions